-In respect of debt obligations (credit facilities availed from banks/ Capital market instruments) backed by Bank Guarantees/ Standby Letters of Credit from Banks/ Financial Institutions, the ratings will be linked to the credit quality of the Guaranteeing /SBLC issuing Bank.
-In such cases of Bank guarantee / SBLC backed structures, in addition to its own assessment, Acuité may rely on external ratings assigned by other rating agencies to these banks/ financial institutions.
-In case of more than one rating, Acuité will generally consider the lowest rating.
+In respect of capital market instruments backed by Bank Guarantees/ Standby Letters of Credit from Banks/ Financial Institutions, the ratings will be linked to the credit quality of the Guaranteeing /SBLC issuing Bank.
+In such cases of Bank guarantee/ SBLC backed structures, in addition to its own assessment, Acuité may rely on external ratings assigned by other rating agencies to these banks/ financial institutions.
+In case of more than one rating,

+Acuité will generally consider the lowest rating.
 In case of overseas banks/ institutions, Acuité may map the international rating of the bank to the domestic scale and then assign a rating based on the domestic equivalent of the bank's rating.
-Acuité may suitably maintain a differential of 1-2 notches to the guaranteeing bank's rating /domestic equivalent rating.
+Acuité may suitably lower (notch-down) the final rating by 1-2 notches from the guaranteeing bank's rating/domestic equivalent rating.
 It is to be noted that such ratings are based on the credit quality of the guaranteeing bank and any revision in the credit rating of the said bank will result in a revision of the CE ratings assigned for the facilities/borrowings.

-Acuité observes that Bank guarantees/SBLCs are issued by banks as per pre-defined standardized formats and are usually post default in nature i.e. the lender generally invokes the guarantee / SBLC only after the occurrence of default.
-There is no T-n Structure in such guarantees.
-Notwithstanding the absence of T-n clauses, the ratings assigned to such credit facilities will be suffixed with the words (CE) i.e., Credit Enhancement to indicate that these ratings do not reflect the standalone credit quality of the borrower/issuer and are based on certain forms of credit enhancement from the bank.
-The reason for adopting this approach in respect of bank guarantee supported borrowings (vis a vis borrowing supported by Corporate/ State Government Guarantees as above) is that such guarantee/SBLC issuances are part of bank's core activity.
+Acuité observes that Bank guarantees/ SBLCs are issued by banks as per pre-defined standardized formats and are usually post default in nature i.e. the lender generally invokes the guarantee /SBLC only after the occurrence of default.
+There is no T-n Structure in such guarantees Notwithstanding the absence of T-n clauses, the ratings assigned to such credit facilities will be suffixed with the words (CE) i.e. Credit Enhancement to indicate that these ratings do not reflect the standalone credit quality of the borrower/ issuer and are based on certain forms of credit enhancement from the bank.
+The reason for adopting this approach in respect of bank guarantee supported borrowings (vis a vis borrowing supported by Corporate/ State Government Guarantees as above) is that such guarantee/ SBLC issuances are part of bank's core activity.
 Typically, under these guarantees, the bank undertakes to pay the amount within a pre-agreed time after invocation.
-Any instance of non-payment by the bank/delays in payment after receipt of invocation notice, can have adverse implications for the issuing bank's credibility.
-As opposed to such guarantees, the presence of corporate guarantee does not ensure that ultimate payment will be received in a timely manner even after invocation.
+Any instance of non-payment by the bank/ delays in payment after receipt of invocation notice, can have adverse implications for the issuing bank's credibility.
+A key difference between a corporate guarantee vis a vis a bank guarantee is that in case of a corporate guarantee which the ultimate payment is still subject to a credit risk even after invocation whereas the said risk is significantly mitigated for a bank.

-In view of such stringent clauses, the lending Bank/investor reckons such exposures as an exposure on the guaranteeing bank & the risk weightage assigned to such exposures will be based on the rating of the guaranteeing bank.
+In view of such stringent clauses, the investor reckons such exposures as an exposure on the guaranteeing bank & the risk weightage assigned to such exposures will be based on the rating of the guaranteeing bank.

-Acuité has observed that, the invocation of guarantees especially in case of debt availed from banks/financial institutions is a post default event.
-Acuité focusses more on the post invocation timelines such as the date by which the funds will be made available post serving of invocation notice.
+Acuité has observed that, the invocation of guarantees usually being a post default event, it is important to focus more on the post invocation timelines such as the date by which the funds will be made available post serving of invocation notice.
 Acuité also examines the timelines for intimation to the rating agency especially in case of debt (NCDs etc.) with debenture trustees.